Skip to Content

 They also host a high tea service -enjoy fine artisan teas from Mighty Leaf or Red Blossom Tea Company along with a selection of English tea sandwiches and sweet treats inside one of San Francisco’s most iconic hotels.

-Christmas in San Francisco at the Embarcadero Center
+Christmas Events in San Francisco at the Embarcadero Center

-The Embarcadero Center, right across from the Ferry Building on the city’s waterfront, also plays host to a number of holiday events, and is another great place to experience Christmas in San Francisco!
+The Embarcadero Center, right across from the Ferry Building on the city’s waterfront, also plays host to a number of festive San Francisco Christmas events and activities!

 Embarcadero Center Holiday Ice Rink

-Another place to get your skate on during Christmas in the city is at the Embarcadero Center Holiday Ice Rink, located at Justin Herman Plaza.
+Another place to get your skate on is at the Embarcadero Center Holiday Ice Rink, located at Justin Herman Plaza.
 I personally prefer this rink over the Union Square rink, because it is larger (it is the largest outdoor rink in the Bay Area) and feels much less crowded.

 Embarcadero Center Building Lighting and Carnival

-The Embarcadero Center’s four towering buildings, illuminated with over 17,000 holiday lights, is another iconic sight symbolizing Christmas in San Francisco.
-The official lighting of the building takes place in late November (the 2020 event is TBD), and is celebrated with a carnival, complete with an ice skating show and a fireworks display.
-The lights stay on through the end of the year, and make See here for more information.
+The Embarcadero Center’s four towering buildings, illuminated with over 17,000 holiday lights, is another iconic sight in San Francisco in December.
+The official lighting of the building takes place on November 18 this year, and is celebrated with a carnival, complete with an ice skating show and a fireworks display.
+The lights stay on through the end of the year.

-I’m all about the outdoor ice rinks (fun fact about me: I did a few years of lessons when I was younger, and picked up adult figure skating again recently), so I was super excited when they announced Winter Park at Civic Center in 2018 – and brought it back!
-The rink is open from late November into early January (2020 dates are TBD).
+I’m all about the outdoor ice rinks (fun fact about me: I did a few years of lessons when I was younger, and picked up adult figure skating again recently), so I was super excited when they announced Winter Park at Civic Center in 2018.

-What sets this rink apart from all the others that pop up during Christmas in San Francisco is a 400-foot track that splits off the main rink and weaves through a lighted tree forest – this was inspired by internationally-famed Wiener-Eistraum ice rink located in the City Hall Square of Vienna.
+What sets this rink apart from all the others that pop up is a 400-foot track that splits off the main rink and weaves through a lighted tree forest – this was inspired by internationally-famed Wiener-Eistraum ice rink located in the City Hall Square of Vienna.

-The house is on display in the Fairmont lobby during the end of November until New Year’s Day (2020 dates are TBD).
-You can stroll through and admire all the details on the exterior of the house – it is a pretty impressive sight (and yes, you can actually smell the gingerbread) – but did you also know that you can also have afternoon tea inside the house?
-This is one of the most popular spots to have high tea during Christmas in San Francisco.
-Tea service costs $129 per adult, or $89 per child; reservations are a must and can be requested here.
+The house is on display in the Fairmont lobby during the end of November (usually around Thanksgiving) until New Year’s Day.
+You can stroll through and admire all the details on the exterior of the house – it is a pretty impressive sight (and yes, you can actually smell the gingerbread).

-While the gingerbread house is the main draw at the Fairmont, the lobby also features a gorgeous 23 foot tall tree.
-The hotel will also have a new holiday-themed bar named Cirque with festive decor and cocktails – did you know that the original Cirque bar at the hotel was the first bar in the city to open after Prohibition?
+Lobby tree: While the gingerbread house is the main draw at the Fairmont, the lobby also features a gorgeous 23 foot tall tree.

-Want an all-out Christmas in San Francisco celebration?
+Santa Suite: Want an all-out celebration?
 The hotel also has a Christmas-themed Santa Suite, complete with Santa-inspired decor, a selection of classic holiday movies to watch, a “candy and hot beverages bar” (with an adult beverage for adults in the party), and more.
-Rates start at $1599 – you can read more details and find out how to book here.
+Rates start at $1599.

-Christmas in San Francisco at the Palace Hotel
+Christmas Activities in San Francisco at the Palace Hotel

-The century-old Palace Hotel has had a longstanding reputation as one of the city’s best and most luxurious hotels, so it is no surprise that it is also one of the best places to experience Christmas in San Francisco.
+The century-old Palace Hotel has had a longstanding reputation as one of the city’s best and most luxurious hotels, so it is no surprise that it is also one of the best places to visit in San Francisco at Christmas

-I make a stop here every year to gaze at the trio of trees in the hotel’s elegant atrium – its is definitely a must-see during Christmas in San Francisco.
+I make a stop here every year in December in San Francisco to gaze at the trio of trees in the hotel’s elegant atrium.
 The trees are not particularly big, but they definitely stand out against the stunning glass ceilings, breathtaking chandeliers, and shiny marble floors.

-The hotel’s Garden Court restaurant hosts a popular holiday tea service during Christmas in San Francisco, where you can admire the trees while enjoying some scones and sandwiches (with your pinkies up of course!) served on fine china and silver.
+The hotel’s Garden Court restaurant hosts a popular holiday tea service during the holiday season, where you can admire the trees while enjoying some scones and sandwiches (with your pinkies up of course!) served on fine china and silver.

 For an extra festive tea service with the little ones, the Garden Court also hosts a Santa tea service, with the man in red himself!
 The lounge also offers a Holiday Prince and Princess Tea service, where little guests take home a jeweled crown and candy scepter.

-Holiday tea at the Palace Hotel isn’t cheap – it costs $90 per adult, and $60 per child.
-On a budget but still want a similar experience?
+Holiday tea at the Palace Hotel isn’t cheap, but if you’re on a budget but still want a similar experience, you’re in luck!
 You can still come to the Garden Court outside of afternoon tea hours and enjoy a cup of (pricey) coffee or glass of wine, while gazing at the trees and taking in the soft piano music.

-Spending a night or two at the Palace hotel would also make for a special time during Christmas in San Francisco – the hotel is renowned for its luxury and world-class service.
-Compare rates here.
+Spending a night or two at the Palace hotel would also make for a special time during the holidays- the hotel is renowned for its luxury and world-class service.

 The Teddy Bear Tea at the Ritz Carlton has been one of the most beloved annual traditions for San Francisco for many years.
 Created as a way to bring families together in true holiday spirit, this tea service also gives back a portion of each ticket sale to the Make-a-Wish Foundation.

 During the service, children are served teddy bear-shaped sandwiches and hot chocolate while enjoying a holiday show, and receive a teddy bear photo to take home; adults can also enjoy specialty cocktails.
-Be sure to reserve your spot in advance here (2020 dates and details are still TBA) as this is one of the most popular Christmas in San Francisco tea services.
-The cost is $130 per person.
+Be sure to reserve your spot in advance.

 Looking for a luxury hotel to stay at during Christmas in San Francisco?
-Compare rates for the Ritz Carlton San Francisco here.
+Consider spending a night at the Ritz Carlton San Francisco!

 Sir Francis Drake Hotel’s Tea Under the Tree

 This annual holiday tea service is presented in collaboration with Crown & Crumpet, one of the city’s most popular tea houses.
 The festive tea service takes place in the historic Union Square hotel, all decked out for the holidays!
-The cost is $125 for adults, and $85 for children.
-Keep your eyes peeled here for updated dates and menu for 2020.
+Here’s where to look for more information, menu, and updates.

-The Fisherman’s Wharf area may be one of the most touristy spots in the city, but it is also one of the best places to experience Christmas in San Francisco.
+The Fisherman’s Wharf area may be one of the most touristy spots in the city, but it is home to some of the most festive San Francisco Christmas events.
 Fisherman’s Wharf and its surrounding attractions are play host to numerous holiday events, which are perfect for getting into the holiday spirit!

 Photo credit: Fisherman’s Wharf / Pier 39